 In your shower routine, do you use a body scrub before or after your body wash?
 I’m someone who prefers to cleanse my body of impurities before I go in with a body scrub to exfoliate, but I’ve learned that not everyone agrees with my method.

-The Benefits of Using a Body Scrub AFTER Body Wash
+The Benefits of Using a Body Scrub After Body Wash

-If you ask me why I prefer this method, it’s because I feel that by cleansing my skin of that first layer of dirt and impurities, I’m getting a deeper level of exfoliation.
+I feel that by cleansing my skin of that first layer of dirt and impurities, I’m getting a deeper level of exfoliation.
 As it turns out, the experts agree with my rationale.
-“With this method you will be washing away any dirt, grime and sweat off the surface of your skin before deeply exfoliating away dead skin cells and impurities,” says Holmes.
-But that’s not the only benefit.
-Many body scrubs are also moisturizing, which is another reason why I like to use it after I cleanse.
-“If you start with a body wash and follow with the scrub, the advantage is that you will leave behind the moisturizing base of the scrub on your skin by not washing it off,” says Dr. King.
-If you’re new to this idea altogether and you need a recommendation, try the Kiehl’s Made for All Gentle Body Cleanser with the Kiehl’s Gently Exfoliating Body Scrub — they’re both gentle formulas made with soothing ingredients, like aloe vera, so that they won’t irritate your skin.
+“With this method, you will be washing away any dirt, grime and sweat off the surface of your skin before deeply exfoliating away dead skin cells and impurities,” says Holmes.

-The Benefits of Using a Body Scrub BEFORE Body Wash
+The Benefits of Using a Body Scrub Before Body Wash

 Dr. King also says, “if you start with a scrub and follow with the wash, then you will be sure to remove any residue from the scrub, including fine particles.”
 Holmes notes that the benefits of using your body scrub before your body wash include having a freshly exfoliated surface to cleanse.
-“This also means after exfoliation, you can wash away all of those impurities and dead surface skin cells down the drain,” she says.
+“This also means after exfoliation, you can wash all of those impurities and dead surface skin cells down the drain,” she says.

 What Method Should You Use?